laruzzante/evol-feat-snakemake/README.md

 cd workflow
 ```

-* Run snakemake to execute the workflow (either specify number of preferred cores or stick to 1):
+* Run snakemake to execute the workflow (either specify the number of preferred cores or stick to 1):
 ```bash
 snakemake --cores 1
 ```